krishna9452/autochain-prototype/README.md

 # AutobotChain-prototype
 # 🌡️ AutobotChain : Decentralized IoT Monitoring System

-AutoChain is a **decentralized IoT monitoring platform** that combines the power of **Solana blockchain**, **zero-knowledge proofs (zk-SNARKs)** using **Circom**, and a real-time **web dashboard** built with React.
+AutobotChain is a **decentralized IoT monitoring platform** that combines the power of **Solana blockchain**, **zero-knowledge proofs (zk-SNARKs)** using **Circom**, and a real-time **web dashboard** built with React.
 The system enables privacy-preserving and tamper-proof recording of environmental sensor data, with a focus on **temperature monitoring**.

 ---

 ## 📖 Overview

-AutoChain securely collects and validates temperature data from IoT agents, verifies the data using zero-knowledge circuits, and immutably stores the result on the Solana blockchain.
+AutobotChain securely collects and validates temperature data from IoT agents, verifies the data using zero-knowledge circuits, and immutably stores the result on the Solana blockchain.
 A responsive frontend visualizes this data in real time, ensuring transparency and auditability for use cases such as:

 - Environmental compliance
 - Supply chain monitoring (e.g., cold-chain logistics)